Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Data analysis

 \subsection{Emission line measurements}

-We performed a second set of measurements using LiMe to estimate the fluxes and EWs of emission lines.
-In Fig. \ref{fig:stack} and \ref{fig:stack_mr}, we display the median spectra of galaxies observed with PRISM and MR, respectively, highlighting key spectral features.
-We modeled [O II]$\lambda\lambda$3727,3729 (hereafter \oii), [Ne III]$\lambda$3868\r{A} (hereafter \neiii), \oiiihb, and \halpha~in all galaxies using a single Gaussian profile for each line and a local linear continuum, estimated from 100 \r{A} (50 \r{A})-wide windows on either side of each line for the PRISM (MR) data.
+{To determine $z_{spec}$ in Sec. \ref{sec:spec_z}, we fit only the bright \oiiihb~and \halpha~emission lines.
+In order to measure fluxes of additional emission lines, we then performed a second set of measurements with LiMe, fixing $z_{spec}$ to the value derived in Sec.~\ref{sec:spec_z}.} In Fig. \ref{fig:stack} and \ref{fig:stack_mr}, we display the median spectra of galaxies observed with PRISM and MR, respectively, highlighting key spectral features.
+We modeled [O II]$\lambda\lambda$3727,3729 (hereafter \oii) and [Ne III]$\lambda$3868\r{A} (hereafter \neiii) in all galaxies using a single Gaussian profile for each line and a local linear continuum, estimated from 100 \r{A} (50 \r{A})-wide windows on either side of each line for the PRISM (MR) data.
 For lines with a signal-to-noise ratio (S/N) below 3, we adopt a 3$\sigma$ upper limit.

-To estimate the rest-frame EWs, we use the continuum measured directly from the spectra when it is detected with S/N > 2 (48\% of the sample for \oiiihb~and 32\% of the sample for \halpha~with PRISM), and propagate both the line flux and continuum uncertainties to derive the uncertainty of EWs.
-When the continuum is undetected, we adopt the continuum estimated from the SED model (see Sec.\ref{sec:sed_fitting}), and derive its uncertainty by propagating the uncertainties of the photometry from the two closest filters in wavelength to each line.
+To estimate the rest-frame EWs {of bright emission lines}, we use the continuum measured directly from the spectra when it is detected with S/N > 2 (48\% of the sample for \oiiihb~and 32\% of the sample for \halpha~with PRISM), and propagate both the line flux and continuum uncertainties to derive the uncertainty of EWs.
+When the continuum is undetected, we adopt the continuum estimated from the SED model (see Sec. \ref{sec:sed_fitting}), and derive its uncertainty by propagating the uncertainties of the photometry from the two closest filters in wavelength to each line.
 On average, the ratio between the continuum measured from the spectra and from the SED model is $0.9-1.1$.
-The EWs and uncertainties are reported in Table \ref{lt_ewo3_err}.
+The EWs and uncertainties {of \hbeta, \oiii~and \halpha}~are reported in Table \ref{lt_ewo3_err}.